limengyang1992/TD_Exploring/README.md

-## 3. noisy_label_detection
+## 3. Noisy Label Detection

-Code for the noisy_label_detection section, see noisy_label_detection/README.md for details.
+Code for the noisy label detection section, see noisy_label_detection/README.md for details.

-## 4. imbalance_learning
+## 4. Imbalance Learning

-Code for the imbalance_learning section, see imbalance_learning/README.md for details.
+Code for the imbalance learning section, see imbalance_learning/README.md for details.